 Ectar and Galadria were the first to spot the pyramid, a vast structure looming on the horizon as the two Spectral Knights rounded a corner in the Lancer Cycle.
 At a guess, it was about the height of a three-storey house, its sloping sides polished and smooth with no sign of anything that might serve as a exit or an entrance.
-Galadria suppressed a shudder - there was something about this pyramid that she didn't like.
+Galadria suppressed a shudder; there was something about this pyramid that she didn't like.
 "Ectar, wait," she warned her companion.
 "I don't know why, but I've got a bad feeling about this."

 "I - I don't know," Galadria said as she staggered to her feet.
 "There was a pyramid - then this light came and, the next thing I knew, I was on the ground and Ectar was . . ."
 She racked her brain for the right word. " . . . gone."

-"What sort of light?" asked Feryl, leaning across from the Capture Chariot.
-The young knight glanced cautiously at the horizon, as if expecting to see whatever had taken Ectar poised to take the rest of the Spectral Knights as well.
+"What sort of light?" asked Feryl.
+The young knight gazed in the direction of the pyramid, as if expecting to see whatever had taken Ectar poised to take the rest of the Spectral Knights as well.

 "A whim, a thought and more is . . ."